jackstanek/BotBot/README.md

 - `-m, --me`: only check files that belong to you.

-You can also use BotBot to check if your environment variables are configured properly.
+You can also use BotBot to check if your environment variables are set up correctly.
 However, this feature needs a little configuration to work properly.
 You must first configure the `[important]` section in [`botbot.conf`](#botbotbotbotconf).